|From||"Giblin, Laura" <firstname.lastname@example.org>|

 Generic role: Foundation Scientist or Scientist or Senior Scientist

 Clouds and convection have a major influence on the atmosphere, and their accurate representation in models has wide-reaching implications, from improving the predictability of weather forecasts to increasing the reliability of climate projections.
 Recent developments in our understanding of clouds and convection, and in the observational and modelling tools available to study them, present an exciting opportunity for making significant progress in both fields.
 The job holder will work at the forefront of atmospheric science, developing an understanding of the fundamental physical processes, and using the findings to make significant and lasting improvements to the Met Office's climate and weather forecast model (the Unified Model) - from climate configurations to convective-scale modelling.
 Developments in this field would be of interest to the wider scientific community, and as such, the job holder would have the opportunity to publish in scientific journals, attend conferences, and develop an international profile as an atmospheric scientist.

 The successful applicant will join the Atmospheric Processes and Parametrizations team (APP) which works on improving the representation of sub-grid-scale physical processes such as

 convection and clouds in the Unified Model.
 There are two vacancies in APP:

 To develop our understanding of the physics controlling clouds and convection and use that insight to improve the parametrizations used in the UM to perform weather forecasts and climate predictions.

 Specific job responsibilities

-· Provide mentoring and scientific and technical advice within your area of expertise to support to other team members in order to improve the effectiveness of the team.
+· To provide scientific/technical advice to other team members on some work aspects to improve the effectiveness of the team.

 Qualifications, skills and abilities required